Features

 Part 1 — The knowledge layers

-The six places knowledge lives, in authority order, plus the lifecycle that moves a proven pattern up the stack into a skill.
+The five places knowledge lives, in authority order, plus the lifecycle that moves a proven pattern up the stack into a skill.

 Skills — curated behavioral guidance (“how to act”)